 Charter Schooner Pioneer

 Schooner Pioneer is the perfect platform for your next group or company outing.
-Departing from Pier 16, Pioneer’s charters sail New York Harbor and afford some of the most breathtaking views of the city and Statue of Liberty.
+Departing from Pier 16, Pioneer charters sail New York Harbor and afford some of the most breathtaking views of the city and Statue of Liberty.
 Pioneer is also the ideal setting for your next photo or film shoot.
-Click the button to get in touch and learn how to make your next event an historic one!
+Click below to get in touch and learn how to make your next event an historic one!

 Education Programs on Pioneer